dimendozao/dimendozao-OptimizationDER/README.md

 Repository files for the Thesis Methodology for the formulation and solution of optimization problems regarding the operation of distribution networks with battery storage systems by Diego Mendoza.

+The folder AlgorithmsPerformance includes some codes to analyzes performance in PF and OPF problems.

 PF folder contains original power flow optimizations (Single-Period)

 PFN folder contains power flow optimizations implementing mean demand coefficients for Bogotá, Jamundí and Popayan (Single-Period)